ZehsTeam/PhasmophobiaDiscordRPC/README.md

 ```

 ## How to use
-Download the [latest release](https://github.com/ZehsTeam/PhasmophobiaDiscordRPC/releases) and run the program while Phasmophobia is running.
+Download the [latest release](https://github.com/ZehsTeam/PhasmophobiaDiscordRPC/releases) and run the program while Phasmophobia & Discord are running.

 ## Features
 #### Discord rich presence